MLcraft/android-mortgage-calculator/README.md

 Developed by Michelle Liu - `https://github.com/MLcraft`

-Written in Kotlin with Jetpack Compose
+Written in Kotlin with Jetpack Compose.
+There is also a functional XML Layout version included in `MainActivityOld.kt`, using ConstraintLayout

 ## Description